A Stochastic Variance-Reduced Coordinate Descent Algorithm for Learning Sparse Bayesian Network from Discrete High-Dimensional Data: Introduction

-However, most of the research about BNs is concentrated on continuous one.
-Learning discrete BNs is challenging because of large parameter space and difficulty in searching for a sparse structure.
-Recently, a block-wised coordinate descent (BCD) method has been proposed for learning discrete BN’s structure \citep{ref35}.
-The proposed algorithm is a deterministic method which uses Newton-Raphson technique to optimize a score function.
-BCD algorithm employs an L1 regularized likelihood score function and a constraint has been applied to the score function to guarantee the sparsity.
-The algorithm needs further efforts to ensure the acyclicity constraint.
-In addition, stochastic methods have shown better performance in high-dimensional problems, but the problem with the stochastic gradient descent (SGD) is that its variance is large, and in particular does not decay to zero with the iteration index.
-Hence, we have to decay the size to zero step-by-step and hence the convergence rate is slow.
-Since, new algorithms have to be developed for discrete BN structure learning to accommodate these difficulties.
+While most of the research about BNs is concentrated on the continuous domain, learning discrete BNs is challenging because of large parameter space and difficulty in searching for a sparse structure.
+Recently, a Block-wised Coordinate Descent (BCD) method has been proposed for learning discrete BN’s structure \citep{ref35}.
+The proposed algorithm is a deterministic method which has employed a high-order optimization method based on Newton-Raphson method, to optimize the score function.
+BCD algorithm introduces an L1 regularized likelihood score function and a constraint has been applied to the score function to guarantee the sparsity.
+The algorithm achieves competitive results, but it needs further efforts to ensure the acyclicity constraint, which results in some potential structures not being checked during the learning process.
+In addition, although high-order optimizations attract widespread attention, the operation and storage of the inverse matrix of the Hessian matrix make some challenges for them \citep{ref51}.

+The Gradient Descent (GD) based methods are simple to implement.
+Besides this, the solution in this type of optimization is globally optimal when the objective function is convex.
+However, the cost is hard to accept when dealing with large-scale data: if the dimension of data is $N \times D$, in which $N$ is the number of data and $D$ is the number of features, the computation complexity for each iteration will be $O(ND)$.
+To overcome this problem, the Stochastic Gradient Descent (SGD) method emerges \citep{ref51}.
+While stochastic methods have shown better performance in high-dimensional problems, the gradient direction in SGD oscillates because of additional noise introduced by random selection, and the search process becomes blind in the solution space.
+As a solution, we have to decrease the step-size to zero step-by-step, which consequently leads to the slower convergence pace.